wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.8.1 - 2014-01-02 =
+* New.
+Added ability to disable related videos in YouTube slide.
+* New.
+Slide title now appends the slide caption of there is one.
+* New.
+MP6 color schemes.
+Added subtle cosmetic changes to UI depending on what admin color scheme was selected.
+* Change.
+Made hide_non_active false only if using dynamic height and YouTube/Vimeo slides.
+For backwards compatibility with older templates.
+* Change.
+Removed old problematic video slide.
+* Fix.
+Fixed Vimeo error when URL fails to load.
+* Fix.
+Fix for very long slide titles.
+* Fix.
+Bug fix for PHP warning in template selection when template is unchecked in settings page.

 = 2.8.0 - 2013-12-29 - This is a major release =
 * New.
 Added support for YouTube, Vimeo and Custom slide types in Text template.
 * New.
 Added support for YouTube and Vimeo slide types in Dark template.